sleepymalc/pbb.wtf/content/posts/BertrandParadox/index.md

 [^1]: Regardless what $A$ and $B$ is, which depends on the content (i.e., under ZF-set theory or HoTT).

 Now, someone comes in and said: "*What about our information is not **complete**?
-Then I suppose that I can at least deduce how **true** $P\colon A\implies B$ is if I have some information about $A$ and $B$?*"
+I suppose that I can at least deduce how **true** $P\colon A\implies B$ is if I have some information about $A$ and $B$?*"
 The idea of *probability* then kicks in: We try to *assign* a real value $p\in[0,1]$ between $0$ and $1$ to *measure*[^2] how true something is with some slackness.

 [^2]: The word *measure* is chosen since Measure Theory is really the underlying backbone of probability theory.

-But then something gets a bit messy here.
-In classical probability theory and the number of possible outcome of some experiment is finite, say $N$, and we have no information about whether one outcome will be more likely than others, then we just assign each outcome with a probability $p=1/N$ evenly without problems.
+But something gets a bit sloppy here.
+In classical probability theory and the number of possible outcome of some experiment is finite, say $N$, and we have no information about whether one outcome will be more likely than others, then we just assign each outcome with a probability $p=1/N$ evenly without problems, which is called **the principle of indifference**.

 ### Thought Experiment: When everything is finite
 consider the experiment we're doing is *tossing coins*.
 If we know nothing about the coin and how others is going to toss that coin, then the probability should just be